 It’s hard to get something right the first time you try it.
 The New England Patriots had four grueling decades before they won three Super Bowls in four years.
 Morgan Freeman didn’t land his first major Hollywood role until he was 52.

 And this is especially true with software, where the stakes are high.
 Launching a bad product experience can mean hordes of upset customers, lost revenue and, of course, a waste of your team’s most precious resource: time.

 So to mitigate these risks, we turn to user testing.
-Whenever you are designing a new user onboarding flow, you’ll want to incorporate extensive user testing into the scope of the project.
-Testing the onboarding experience with real users helped HubSpot achieve a 400% lift in one of its KPIs.
+Whenever you want to design a better onboarding ux, you’ll want to incorporate extensive user testing into the scope of the project.
+Testing the onboarding ux with real users helped HubSpot achieve a 400% lift in one of its KPIs.
 It saved the team time, and made the user experience less confusing and more valuable.

 Get our User Testing toolkit!
 Including a user testing schedule, interview script, email templates, and more.

 Don’t have a UX researcher on your team?
 Not to worry.
 All you need to know is how to ask the right people the right questions, and you’ll get some important insights that help move the needle.
 Here’s everything you need to know about how to run an effective user test (and exactly how HubSpot used user testing to get a 4x increase in tracking code installs).

 First, you need a design.
 It does not necessarily have to be a working piece of software.
 It can be sketched on paper, in clickable mockups, or whatever medium you want.
 There are just two requirements:

 - This task(s) should be useful and relevant to the tester